vinid/vinid/README.md

 ### Hi there 👋

-I am Federico! a Postdoctoral Researcher at Bocconi University where I work on Natural Language Processing and related stuff.
+I am Federico! a Postdoctoral Researcher at Stanford University where I work on Natural Language Processing and related stuff.
 I like programming and many of the projects I run have an open source implementation! 🔭

 You can check out my [website](https://federicobianchi.io) to know more about me, you can also follow/tag me on [Twitter](http://twitter.com/federicobianchy).